opsone-ch/documentation/www/services/firewall.md

 Where applicable, both IPv4 and IPv6 Rules are added by default (For example INPUT chains for a particular Port).

 Warning: Try your best to avoid such custom rules.
-For outgoing connections, use our Proxy Servers instead (see below).
+For outgoing connections, use our Proxy Servers instead (see below)

 ## Outgoing proxy